Creating an Online Store for your Medical Practice

-However, if you have a Medical or Dental Practice, this can be a great source of revenue.
+If you have a Medical or Dental Practice, an online store can be a great source of revenue.
 If done right!
 Functional Medicine Practitioners either sell 3rd party products or have their own branded supplements and products.

 WooCommerce – eCommerce Platform